-Make this your year of change with one of our local farm schools:
+Make this your year of change with one of our farm schools:

 - Richmond Farm School - located in South Richmond, at the intersection of Gilbert Rd. and Dyke Rd. (established in 2010)

 Which farm school is right for you?

 The Tsawwassen Farm School is a partnership between KPU and Tsawwassen First Nation.
-The Tsawwassen Farm School is a 7-acre working farm school and incubator plot teaching site.
-This 4 day a week, Wednesday to Saturday program, is an intensive immersion into high production farming.
-This program focuses on a diversity of topics and specialties.
-As an education farm, it is also a working farm that sells to restaurants, fulfills 100 weekly food boxes (CSA), multiple farmers markets and directly to customers.
+The Tsawwassen Farm School is a 7-acre working farm integrating mixed vegetable production, an orchard and livestock production.
+This 4 day a week, Wednesday to Saturday program, is an intensive immersion into high production farming and focuses on a diversity of topics and specialties.
+As an education farm, it is also a working farm that sells to restaurants, fulfills 100+ weekly food boxes (CSA), multiple farmers markets and directly to customers.

 The Richmond Farm School is situated on ALR land of the City of Richmond, demonstrating viable urban farming.
 This program focuses on small-scale, intensive, high value crop production.
 Classes for this program are one day a week on Saturdays.
-Learn how to grow within an urban environment such as front lawns, backyards, and small plots of land 1/4 -1/2 acre.
+Learn how to grow within an urban environment such as front lawns, backyards, and small plots of land ranging from 1/4 -1/2 acre.
 Production will be focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
 Lean urban farming focuses on efficient and cost-effective practices, minimal infrastructure and low capital investments.

 - 1 day per week